opringle/nlp-fine-tune/README.md

   gcloud builds submit --config cloudbuild.yaml .
 ```

-- Train the model on a cloud GPU
+- Train the model on GPUs in the cloud

 ```bash
   bash scripts/train-cloud-gpu.sh